scimma/IAM/Instructions/JoinInstitute.md

 process and who will be able to approve your enrollment request.
 If you are unsure about whether you are eligible to enroll, please contact your supervisor at your organization.

+Enrolling is mostly self-explanatory, but if you have any questions or concerns, there are detailed instructions below.

 #### Step 1 - Begin Enrollment
 To start your enrollment request, please click <a href="https://scimma.github.io/IAM/" target="_blank">here</a> and click on the logo of your organization (university or observatory).
 You will see an page like the one below, asking